amar47shah/amar47shah.github.com/posts/2016-03-28-lambdaconf-yarvin.markdown

 This isn't hyperbole.
 No other speaker has made the choices that Yarvin has.
 No other speaker has __chosen__ to author reams of racist diatribes.
-No other speaker is in Yarvin's position; us normal folks--we're good with just having our proposals read and judged on merit.
+No other speaker is in Yarvin's position; us normal folks -- we're good with just having our proposals read and judged on merit.
 We don't need special consideration because we haven't spent our free waking hours advocating for slavery. __Instead of holding Yarvin accountable for his personal choices__, LambdaConf chose